Trade Schools, Colleges & Universities

 - Veterinary Assisting

-Ambulatory health care services (28%): A wide range of health professionals will be needed to deliver Orlando residents' medical services outside of a hospital setting.
+Ambulatory health care services (22.3%): As this important sector expands, opportunities will continue to multiply for a wide variety of health care professionals who deliver essential services outside of a hospital setting.

 Careers Related to the Industries Above